Candice-Leigh-King/moving-moran/_posts/2020-10-13-what-we-pack-for-our-backpacking-trips.md

   lifestyle photography, USA,
 featured-image_path: /blog-images/backpacking/backpacking1.jpg
 url: /What we pack for our backpacking trips
+summary: >-
+  This is our packing list from our 3 night, 4 day backpacking trip to Havasupai.
+twitter-title: What We Pack for Backpacking Trips!
+twitter_image: /blog-images/backpacking/backpacking1.jpg
+twitter-image-alt: Moving Morans | What We Pack for Backpacking Trips!
 type: Travel Tips
 author: by Leah Moran
 date: 2020-10-13 00:00:00